This post may contain affiliate links. Please read our disclosure policy.

 Notes

-• Store the ice cream in the freezer for up to one month.
+• Store in a freezer-safe container for up to one month.
+Let sit 5–10 minutes before scooping.

 Nutrition